Solviento/notes/java/JAVA-REVIEW/java-entry-level-interview.md

 What is the difference between Set and Map?
 - A set list does not allow duplicates, while a map doesn't allow duplicate keys but can have duplicate values.

-What is difference between array and Array List?
+What is the difference between array and Array List?
 - Arrays are simple fixed sized arrays while ArrayLists are dynamic sized arrays in Java.

 Asked to implement some simple methods in a language of your choices.
 Generating prime numbers, generating an alternating sequence of numbers, reverse a number.